 4. Well Designed and Organized Category Pages

-> Your categories should be more organized so that customers can easily find the right product they’re looking for, without getting frustrated.
+Your product categories should be organized so customers can easily find the right product they’re looking for without getting frustrated.

-> If your customers find their favorite products easily, they will want to always come back to your website.
+If your customers find their favorite products easily on your website, they will come back.
 Of course, you should know that.

-> 5. Shipping Terms
+5. Shipping Terms

 Does your website offer free shipping on all orders, or for orders that start at a certain amount (say $50)?